Cibiv/Cibiv.github.io/people/milica/index.md

 title: Milica Krunic

 #either Head, Postdoc, PhD student, or Student
-position: PhD student
+position: Postdoc

 # image that will appear in the people page
-image: /assets/img/people/milica_krunic.png
+image: /assets/img/people/new_pics/milica_1.png
+image2: /assets/img/people/new_pics/milica_2.png

 # name appeared in publications, used to display personal publications
 pubname: M. Krunic